 Buy your tickets at the ticket window (or online at circleline.com) and while waiting you can grab a hotdog, water or some snacks at one of the local vendors outside of the gates.
 Ticket range in price from $31 up to $65 and all depend on the cruise you choose to take.
 There is a discount rate for children.

 Walking on-board you will notice a large seating area downstairs as well as ample seating upstairs.
 The downstairs area is enclosed, air conditioned and less crowded with a food galley where you can purchase a variety of sandwiches, sales and snacks as well as hot and cold drinks, and even beer, wine and cocktails.
 Upstairs provides open-air seating with a covered bar area for drinks and snacks.
+Your best source for things to do in Dublin Ireland whether you are looking to visit Trinity College or have a Guinness.

 Tip: if you sit inside towards the front of the ship on the lower level you can go outside on the bow to get a true immersive experience once the ship is underway.